Electrocoating for Furniture Finish

-also known as electrophoresis or electrodeposition or electropainting is the coating process for metal that uses the electricity attraction force to deliver the coating to the object.
+also known as electrophoresis, electrodeposition, or electropainting.
+It is the coating process for metal that uses the electricity attraction force to deliver the coating to the object.
 It is a

-major development from in waterborne coating.
-Principally it is used the
+major development in waterborne coating.
+Principally, it is used the

-electric attraction force between the different charge.
-The metal painted
+electric attraction force between the different charges.
+The metal-painted

-object is charged as anode or cathode while the paint solution are the ionic
+object is charged as an anode or cathode while the paint solution is the ionic

-solution with the opposite electric charged.
-The ionic paint is attracted to
+solution with the opposite electric charge.
+The ionic paint is attracted to attach to metal objects.
+Although it seems simple, the

-processing for applying the coating are rigorous and very careful formulating
+processing for applying the coating is rigorous, and very careful formulation

-It only work for metal object.
-The metal need to be pretreated well before go to the painting process.
+The system only works for metal objects.
+The metal needs to be pretreated well before going to the painting process.
 The

-electrical connection are made.
+electrical connections are made.
 The objects are immersed in the paint solution

 with the opposite charge.
 The solution is a low solid (about 5% - 20% solution)